arjunnn/blog/_posts/2015-06-12-where-was-i.md

 tags: ifttt howto
 ---

 Have you ever been in a situation where you *had* to remember where you were on a particular day sometime in the past and you have no clue *at all*?
-Probably you were too ~~drunk~~ absent minded, like me.
+Probably you were too <del>drunk</del> absent minded, like me.

 Don’t worry, I have faced this problem myself several times.
 So today, I created an automated tool(or recipe, if you prefer) using IFTTT that auto-magically saves your Foursquare/Swarm check-ins to your Google Calender.
 You're welcome.